 If you are struggling because of interaction with flawed – or even evil – church members, don’t let go of the lifeline to the doctrine.
 It isn’t found anywhere else!
 We need you.
 We all need the ordinances of salvation which only exist in the church.

 Often when “Church Culture” is spoken of, it is in a negative light.
 However, that point of view is very limited.
 The members of the Church do amazing things.
 There is so much love, charity, compassion, mercy, forgiveness, humanitarian work, service, teaching and inspiration that happens every single day.
 It is glorious.
 It is amazing.
 That Christ-like behavior needs to be shouted from the mountaintops whenever “Church Culture” is discussed.
 SO MUCH GOODNESS!
-It is that very type of culture that closed the gap between doctrine and culture that is causing so many to lose heart, and lose their way.
+It is that very type of culture that closes the gap between doctrine and culture that is causing so many to lose heart, and lose their way.

 The fingers pointing from the Great and Spacious Building want us to focus on the negative by creating cultural stereotypes, and talk about how terrible they are.
 Perhaps a more worthy discussion would be about how we can overcome those traits, individually, and close the gap between ourselves and Christ’s doctrines.
 When that happens, the collective “Culture” becomes more like Zion.